marcelglueck/BEpipeR/README.md

 variables by their origin.

 ## What does the current version of the pipeline do?
-1. **Data preparation and wrangling:** Template creation, correction of suspicious (NA) values, sub-setting, fallbacks to more basal (taxonomic) levels, data reshaping, normalization by variable (for e.g. sampling effort)
+1. **Data preparation and wrangling:** Template creation, plot locations harmonization, correction of suspicious (NA) values, sub-setting, fallbacks to more basal (taxonomic) levels, data reshaping, normalization by variable (for e.g. sampling effort)
 2. **Quality control:** Multi-mode flagging and removal of putative erroneous values
 3. **Data aggregation:** Both within and across data sets (mean, median, SD, MAD); processing of yearly climate aggregates (incl. the removal of poorly-supported data points)
 4. **Diversity indices:** Normalization by repeated rarefaction; calculating species richness, Simpson/Shannon-Wiener/Margalef/Menhinick index, ...)